 The sponsor scheme (in Dutch) is finance for organisations that want to launch a short journalism project.
 Every year there are 2 rounds (starting per 1 January and per 1 July) for applications.

 Dutch Fund for Journalism Projects (FBJP)

-- subsidies for talent development (in Dutch) deadline 8 July 2019
+- subsidies for young talent (in Dutch)

 journalist-in-residence (in Dutch)

-When do your qualify?
+When do you qualify?

 Different conditions apply to the different subsidy schemes.
 Visit the webpages above for details.

 Apply to the Dutch Journalism Fund for SVDJ subsidies.
 Applications take 13 weeks to process.